ntorga/k8s-scripts/deploy-manager/README.md

 The ECR repository name must match the service name precisely.
 If in your case it does not, you need to provide the deployment name on "KUBE_DEPLOYMENTS" variable with a pipe, i.e: `k8s-deployment-name|ecr-repo-name`.

 The "KUBE_NAMESPACE" is optional because the script will try to find the namespace based on the service name.
-However, in case of different namespaced services with the exact same name, you must provide the deployment name on "KUBE_DEPLOYMENTS" variable afte the ECR name, i.e.: `ks8-deployment-name|ecr-repo-name|k8s-namespace`.
+However, in case of different namespaced services with the exact same name, you must provide the deployment name on "KUBE_DEPLOYMENTS" variable after the ECR name, i.e.: `ks8-deployment-name|ecr-repo-name|k8s-namespace`.

 Both of these pipe-separated-workaround are performed on a service-base, so you can have a variable such as: